la2050/archive/_projects/2014/connecting-voices-building-power-resident-led-community-planning.md

     intends to continue to deepen collaboration with other regional coalitions such as LA Thrives, SCANPH, and MOVE LA who share a similar outlook and vision but operate from different vantage points.
-  cost: >-
-    We project total cost for this project to be $182,900.
-ACT-LA is actively seeking resources to support the work of the coalition.
-We have secured funding from the California Community Foundation and have applications in to Ben & Jerry’s, Enterprise Community Partners, and The California Endowment.
-  budget: "With the support of LA2050 we will fund the following items:\r\n25% of full time Coalition Manager: $22088\r\n8 at $5,000 each stipends to members for community engagement: $40000\r\nMarketing & Communications Consultant: $15000\r\nCollateral Materials (Design & Printing ex t-shirts, posters, etc): $12912 \r\nFiscal Sponsor 10% of total grant: $10,000\r\n"
   resources_money: '1'
   resources_staff: '0'
   resources_publicity: '1'